IOTA-Ledger/blue-app-iota/README.md

 **Promoting an unconfirmed transaction does not require re-signing on the Ledger.**

-## How the Ledger Hardware Wallet Works
+## How Ledger Hardware Wallets Work

 The Ledger Hardware Wallet works by deterministically generating an IOTA seed based on your 24 word mnemonic (created when setting up the device).